Yen hits six-week high on growing BOJ rate hike bets

 PHOTO

-The dollar sagged against its peers in trading thinned by the U.S. Thanksgiving holiday.
+The dollar dipped slightly against its peers in trading thinned by the U.S. Thanksgiving holiday.

 "The yen is turning into the latest momentum trade ... with little friction to prevent it rising in thin holiday trade," said Matt Simpson, senior market analyst at City Index.